 (i) For the NOx sensor on 2025 and subsequent model year vehicles, the manufacturer shall test each applicable failure mode of the NOx sensor (e.g., sensor offset high failure mode, sensor gain low failure mode) with the component/system for the dependent monitor set at the best performing unacceptable level (e.g., with a best performing unacceptable catalyst).
 For each applicable NOx sensor failure mode, the manufacturer shall collect one data point with the sensor performance set at the sensor monitor malfunction threshold, at least three data points with the sensor performance set above the sensor malfunction threshold, and at least three data points with the sensor performance set below the sensor malfunction threshold.
 The spacing between the data points shall be set at two sigma and calculated using the variance of the applicable NOx sensor monitor output (i.e., the variance calculated from the NOx sensor monitor result distribution for the malfunction threshold sensor for the sensor failure mode under consideration).
+If the two sigma spacing places a data point(s) in a region that will be tested by a different NOx sensor failure mode, the spacing for all data point(s) above or below the sensor malfunction threshold and between the NOx sensor malfunction thresholds for the two NOx sensor failure modes may be modified such that all the data point(s) remain equally spaced from each other and within the region of the failure mode currently being tested.
 The manufacturer shall also submit test data and/or engineering analysis demonstrating the NOx sensor monitor robustness against false-pass and false-fail decisions.
 The robustness data/analysis shall include test results from a wide range of sensor monitor enable conditions and may include data/analysis previously collected during development of the sensor monitor.
 For each applicable NOx sensor failure mode, the manufacturer shall perform tests of all the required data points without sending a scan tool code clear command between each data point test (e.g., for testing of the sensor offset high failure mode, the manufacturer shall perform tests of all seven data points without sending a code clear command in-between each test).
 The manufacturer shall send a scan tool code clear command between testing of each applicable NOx sensor failure mode (e.g., collect all seven data points for testing of the sensor offset high failure mode, then send a code clear command before testing of the sensor gain high failure mode).
 The NOx sensor monitor is deemed compliant if, during testing of each applicable sensor failure mode, all the following are met:

 a.
-The NOx sensor monitor makes a fail decision during testing for each data point (except the data point at the sensor monitor malfunction threshold) in the failing region of the sensor monitor,
+During testing for each data point (except the data point at the sensor monitor malfunction threshold) in the failing region of the sensor monitor, the NOx sensor monitor makes a fail decision,

 b.
-The NOx sensor monitor makes a pass decision during testing for each data point (except the data point at the sensor monitor malfunction threshold) in the passing region of the sensor monitor,
+During testing for each data point (except the data point at the sensor monitor malfunction threshold) in the passing region of the sensor monitor,

+1. The NOx sensor monitor makes a pass decision, or

+2. A separate NOx sensor monitor for the same NOx sensor makes a fail decision,

 c.
-The dependent monitor (e.g., catalyst monitor) makes a fail decision during testing for each data point (except the data point at the sensor monitor malfunction threshold) in the passing region of the sensor monitor,
+During testing for each data point (except the data point at the sensor monitor malfunction threshold) in the passing region of the sensor monitor,

-d.
-Either the dependent monitor or the sensor monitor makes a fail decision during testing at the data point at the sensor monitor malfunction threshold,